Danblue08/Drosera-predictable-rng-trap/README.md

 ## ✨ Features

 - Reads an external contract's `isActive()` function.
-- Encodes and sends result along with a Discord .daniez
+- Encodes and sends result along with a Discord
 - Supports response filtering via `shouldRespond()`.

 ---